Books about Biology of the Genome

 The book is a collaboration of South African writer Sindiwe Magona, American anthropologist Dr. Nina Jablonski, and me.
 Nina initiated the project and wrote the science text, Sindiwe wrote the story, and I illustrated the book.

-The book is printed by a South African publisher, David Philip Books, in eleven African languages.
-You can buy the English version from Amazon and my online store.
+The book is printed by South African publisher David Philip Books in eleven African languages.
+Please visit my online store, where you can purchase the English version.

 “We Want Our Genome Story”

 Are you science-curious?
 Would you like to learn about DNA while you color?
-Let your inner artist and scientist shine with “We Want Our Genome Story Coloring Book.”
+Let your inner artist and scientist shine with the “We Want Our Genome Story” coloring book.”
 You can use pencils, pastels, markers, and watercolors on the high-quality, heavy-weight pages of the book.

-Whether young or young-at-heart, the story about our magnificent genome is for humans at any age.
-After all, as the first generation to have our data, we’re all students learning together.
+Whether young or young at heart, the science of our magnificent genome is a story for humans at any age.
+After all, as the first generation to have our data, we’re all students—young and not so much—learning together.